EneaCodes/clean-admin/readme.txt

 It only hides UI elements with CSS/JS based on their text content and classes.
 It does not disable hooks or remove code, so in normal cases it should not break functionality.
-...

 = Does it support Elementor / similar plugins? =

-Yes, Admin Clean can hide many Elementor / ElementsKit / other builder-related notices and review nags, but it cannot guarantee 100% coverage for every plugin.
+Yes, Clean Admin can hide many Elementor / ElementsKit / other plugin promo boxes and review nags, but it cannot guarantee 100% coverage for every plugin.

 = Where is the Settings link? =

-On the Plugins page, there is a direct **Settings** link under Admin Clean, or go to **Settings → Admin Clean**.
+On the Plugins page, there is a direct **Settings** link under Clean Admin, or go to **Settings → Clean Admin**.

 == Advanced Usage ==